apache/nifi/nifi-external/nifi-kafka-connect/README.md

 ### Transactional sources

-Unlike with traditional NiFi, Stateless NiFi keeps the contents of FlowFiles in memory.
+Unlike with standard NiFi deployments, Stateless NiFi keeps the contents of FlowFiles in memory.
 It is important to understand that as long as the source of the data is replayable and transactional, there is no concern over data loss.
 This is handled by treating the entire dataflow as a single transaction.
 Once data is obtained from some source component, the data is transferred to the next processor in the flow.
-At that point, in traditional NiFi, the processor would acknowledge the data and NiFi would take ownership of that data, having persisted it to disk.
+At that point, in a standard NiFi deployment, the processor would acknowledge the data and NiFi would take ownership of that data, having persisted it to disk.

 With Stateless NiFi, however, the data will not yet be acknowledged.
 Instead, the data will be transferred to the next processor in the flow, and it will perform